 The factory radio is fully enclosed by the console and several trim panels.
 Installing a new car stereo is fairly straight-forward, but it'll take a little time and effort.

 You’ll need a dash kit to install a DIN (2" tall) or double-DIN (4" tall) radio.
 It’s possible to hard wire a new stereo to the factory wiring but getting a wiring harness will keep you from having to cut into the factory wires.
 You'll also need an antenna adapter that allows you to connect the Ford antenna lead to your new receiver.
-The dash kit, harness, and antenna adapter needed for this installation are available at a discount with most orders, along with our free step-by-step Crutchfield MasterSheet instructions.
+The dash kit, harness, and antenna adapter needed for this installation are available at a very nice discount with your Crutchfield order, along with our free step-by-step Crutchfield MasterSheet instructions.

 To begin the radio replacement process, open the center console and remove two Phillips screws at the back of the unit.
 Then, using the pry tool, remove the gearshift trim, followed by the console trim.
 Next, pry away the side trim panels located on either side of the accessory stack, followed by removal of the six 7mm screws securing the receiver/climate control trim panel.
 Next, remove the four 7mm screws securing the receiver to the accessory bay.
 Now pull out the stereo and disconnect it from the factory plug.
 The process takes a little time, but it's not complicated.

 Installation note: The mounting kit that trims out the new radio in the Mustang dash includes a pocket that protrudes a little.
 As a result, you can't install a car stereo with a fold-down face in this Mustang.

 A look inside the Mustang's dash cavity (Crutchfield Research Photo)